VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 }
 ```

-### <a name="example-7"></a> Example 7: Create Private Key inside Container object
+### <a name="example-7"></a> Example 7: Create a Private Key inside the Container Object

-> Action purpose is to load existing Private Key into the Private Keys service and associate it with the existing Container object.
+> Load an existing Private Key into the Private Keys service and associate it with the existing Container object.

 ```php
 <?php